 Switching from MA to Medigap Is Not Easy

-If you're currently on Medicare Advantage and want to switch to Medigap, you'll almost certainly face medical underwriting — meaning insurers can deny your application or charge higher premiums based on your health history.
+If you're currently on Medicare Advantage and want to switch to Medigap, you'll likely face medical underwriting unless you qualify for a guaranteed-issue exception.
+Insurers can deny your application or charge higher premiums based on your health history.
 This is one of the most important reasons to choose carefully when you first enroll.

 How to Switch from Medicare Advantage to Medigap